 It takes a village to raise a child, but with the costs of college it may take an extended family to finance the education of one.
-It also takes smart planning, which has become a challenge in 2020 as the pandemic, market volatility and economic lockdowns have pushed families to focus on near-term crisis management.
+It also takes smart planning, which has become a challenge as the pandemic, market volatility and economic lockdowns have pushed families to focus on near-term crisis management.

 With the costs of higher education trending higher each year, paying for college has become a top-tier life expense, alongside other big-ticket goals like buying a home and planning for retirement.
 Education costs, often starting with elementary school and continuing through graduate school, have now skyrocketed to the extent that saving for both of those life goals—retirement and home-buying—has become hampered in some families.

 This was a challenge even in “normal” times.
 But as COVID-19 disrupts global health and markets, the foundations of many families’ income streams have become less stable.
 The pandemic has pushed everyone—governments trying to flatten the curve, investors focused on volatility, families worried about paying bills—to focus on this week, this month or, at best, this year.